-The Fulham defender believes that the Real Madrid superstar, who is set to win his 100th Portugal cap against Northern Ireland on Tuesday night, has yet to peak.
+The Fulham defender believes that the Real Madrid superstar, who is set to win his 100th Portugal cap against Northern Ireland on Tuesday night, is yet to peak

 The Real Madrid attacker is set to win his 100th cap for his country against the Ulstermen and the 32-year-old is well aware of the task facing his side, both in terms of the match itself and handling the star.